 ê (e with circumflex)

 The mark (ˆ) is called the circumflex accent.
 This French e with accent circumflex sounds similar to è.
-Practice by opening mouth with lower lip showing teeth and with tongue placed against lower teeth.
+Practice by opening the mouth with the lower lip showing teeth and with the tongue placed against the lower teeth.

 Example: fête (fεːt)